seodn/webcontent/smooth-auto-panel-paint/panel-beaters.md

 ### Our Location
 ## Central Papatoetoe Workshop on East Tamaki Road
+Our Papatoetoe workshop is centrally positioned for easy access from surrounding South Auckland suburbs, making vehicle drop-offs and repair assessments simple and convenient.

 Located at 26C East Tamaki Road, our workshop is minutes from Great South Road, Hunters Corner, Otara, and Manukau.
 Our central location makes drop-offs convenient for local commuters and business fleet managers.

 ---

 ### Customer Reviews
 ## What Our Local Clients Say About Our Body Restoration
+We proudly help local drivers, businesses, and fleet owners restore damaged vehicles with reliable workmanship, honest service, and quality repairs.
 *   *“The panel beating team at Smooth Auto Panel & Paint restored my damaged driver-side door perfectly.
 You can't even tell it was dented.
 The free late-model courtesy car was a lifesaver!”* — **Liam K., Papatoetoe**
 *   *“Top-notch WOF rust repair.
 They cut out the rust and welded new steel plates within 24 hours.
 The inspection sheet passed without a single question.”* — **Hemi P., Manukau**
 *   *“Highly professional team for commercial vehicle repairs.
 They realigned our fleet van’s rear guard quickly, keeping our delivery drivers on the road.”* — **Andrew M., South Auckland**